-Getting a new tattoo is similar to having a minor medical procedure done.
-Your skin is penetrated by rapidly moving needles, that deposit ink beneath the top layer of your skin.
+Getting a new tattoo is like having a minor medical procedure done.
+Your skin is penetrated by rapidly moving needles that deposit ink beneath the top layer.
 Once completed, your tattoo is in fact an open wound, prone to infection and requiring care.

-Now, nobody in their right mind would turn up for their medical procedure without having followed the doctors recommendations of pre-care.
-And they certainly would follow all further aftercare instructions in the hope that their wound will heal well and not require any further medical intervention.
-Your tattoo is the same.
+Nobody in their right mind would turn up for a medical procedure without having followed the doctor's recommendations of pre-care.
+And they certainly would follow all further aftercare instructions to ensure the wound will heal well and not require any further medical intervention.

-Considering you're about to spend quite a fair amount of money on your new piece of body art, investing your time on learning how to:
+Considering you're about to spend quite a fair amount of money on your new piece of body art, it's smart to learn how to:

-- Prepare yourself and your body for your tattoo—the more comfortable and prepared you are, is the longer you will be able to sit for your tattoo.
+- prepare yourself and your body for your tattoo—the more comfortable and prepared you are, the longer you will be able to sit.

-- How to look after your tattoo once you've had it done - help avoid infections, so your tattoo will heal without any damage.
+- look after your tattoo once you've had it done; help avoid infections so you'll heal without any damage.

-Tattoo Pre-care, preparation and tattoo aftercare will assist with the entire tattoo healing process and give you the best opportunity for your tattoo to completely heal, with no blow out, fading or loss of ink.
+Proper pre-care and aftercare will help with the entire tattoo healing process and help prevent fading and loss of ink.

-Arrange a pre-tattoo consultation with the tattoo artist you have selected.
-Your meeting should be at the tattoo studio where you will also get your new tattoo done.
+Arrange a pre-tattoo consultation with the artist you have chosen.
+Your meeting should be at the studio where you will get your new tattoo done.

 This appointment gives you the opportunity to check out the studio itself.
-See where you will be sitting when you're getting tattooed, what their infection control procedures are and to ask any questions you may have.
+See where you will be sitting, learn what their infection control procedures are, and ask any questions you may have.

-One of the main reasons for your pre-tattoo consultation is to discuss the design of your new tattoo and its positioning on the body.
-Your artist could possibly draw a quick outline of the shape of your limb on a large piece of paper, for a size reference.
-This is taken as they may want to pre-draw up your design, on your stencil for when you arrive.
+One of the main reasons for your pre-tattoo consultation is to discuss the design of your new tattoo and its positioning on your body.
+Your artist may possibly draw a quick outline of the shape of your limb on a large piece of paper for a size reference.
+This may be done if they want to pre-draw your design on a stencil for when you arrive.

-Describe to your tattoo artist the feel or theme you wish your tattoo to have, express color, size and placement.
-Bring along any reference material you may have for your new tattoo including pictures, colors and examples.
+Describe to your tattoo artist the feel or theme you wish your tattoo to have.
+Express color, size, and placement choices.
+Bring along any reference material you may have, including pictures, colors, and examples.

 Remember, this is your tattoo.
-Do what you want with your tattoo, but take into consideration the tattoo artist's professional suggestions and opinions.
-That is what you are ultimately paying them for, their skill, knowledge and their previous experience with tattooing.
+Do what you want with it, but take into consideration the artist's professional suggestions and opinions.
+That is what you are ultimately paying them for: their skill, knowledge, and previous experience with tattooing.